-The Expected Response Time bar graph displays the range of response times, the most recently measured response time, and the expected response time for an application a specific location (or all locations) during the date range you configure in the Date Range drop-down menu.
+The Expected Response Time bar graph displays the range of response times, the most recently measured response time, and the expected response time for an application a specific site during the date range you configure in the Date

+Range drop-down list.
 The value displayed on the far right of the graph is the slowest response time observed during the selected time period.
 The vertical blue or red bar indicates the most recently observed response time for the application.